Phase one- Hibiscus plan update

 Who we heard from

-In total we received nearly 1000 contributions from around 530 people.
+In total we received contributions to the plan from over 140 people.

 What you said

-These are some of the key themes we heard from all the feedback received:
+These are some of the key themes we heard from the feedback we received:

 What happens next?